HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 A = pi * r<sup>2</sup>

+**Newlines (line breaks)**

-In the last lesson, we saw that the Markdown that we used for the image caption didn't turn out well.
+In the last lesson, we saw that the Markdown that we used for the image credit didn't turn out well.
 Since text on adjacent lines (without an intervening newline) are mushed together, this markup:

 ```
 ![front view of a star-nosed mole](https://upload.wikimedia.org/wikipedia/commons/e/ef/Condylura.jpg)